jithenms/eventr/README.md

 ## Description

-Eventr is an app that aims to increase student engagement and participation in school events.
-When students attend or participate in these events, they earn points that can be redeemed for prizes like a school reward, a food reward, and a school spirit item.
-The more points a student has, the bigger the prize they can get.
+Eventr is an app designed to encourage student participation in school events by rewarding them with points for attending events.
+They can redeem these points for prizes.

+We built the user interface with React, a JavaScript framework created by Facebook.
+React allows for the construction of user interfaces through the use of reusable components, resulting in more efficient and easily maintainable code.

-The user interface of Eventr was built using React Electron, which allows for the creation of desktop GUI applications.
-Electron is a popular technology that is also used by well-known companies like Slack, Spotify, and Discord.
-The backend of the app, which handles data and communication between the frontend and the database, was built using Java and Spring Boot.
-Spring Boot is a widely-used framework used by companies like Netflix, Uber, and Google that makes it easy to create standalone, production-grade server-side applications.
-It's known for its simplicity and flexibility, making it a great choice for Eventr's backend.
-The API (Application Programming Interface), or the way that different parts of the app communicate with each other, was implemented using GraphQL, a flexible and efficient way of querying and mutating data.
-The data for the app is stored in a PostgreSQL database, which is a powerful and reliable tool for organizing and storing relational data.
+To handle communication between the frontend and the database, we built a GraphQL API with Java and Spring Boot.
+Spring Boot is a widely-used framework by companies like Netflix, Uber, and Google known for its simplicity and flexibility with minimal configuration.

-At the end of each quarter, Eventr generates a report showing the points accumulated by each student in each grade.
-It also includes a feature to randomly select a winner from each grade level, as well as the student with the highest number of points.
-The app has a user-friendly GUI with various control types, such as drop-down lists, text fields, and checkboxes, and all data entry is validated with user notification and error messages.
+To store and effectively organize all data in a persistent manner we used PostgreSQL, a robust and reliable database management system for storing relational data.

 ## How to Run